tsids/notes-app/README.md

 # Markdown Notes App

-Made using React, Firebase, and Typescript
+Made using React and Firebase